 If that does not get the result you want you may choose to try family mediation.
 If the parent or parents are willing to be involved this process can help and is available for grandparents as well as separating couples.
 Seek a mediator who understands your plight and who will listen to your concerns.
 Also speak to an experienced family lawyer who can advise you of your options in full including the pitfalls and the advantages or each approach.
 A family lawyer will guide you through the mediation process and if it is unsuccessful and you still wish to pursue things be able to support you in your application for a child arrangements order to the court.

 And for many people the joy they get from rekindling their relationship with a grandchild makes everything worth it.
-I had a phone call just this week from a grandmother I had spoken to late last year who was going through the process herself and was so distressed that she felt she was not getting anywhere.
-When I spoke to her then I reassured her that she was doing all she could and should continue to persevere.
+We had a phone call just this week from a grandmother we had spoken to late last year who was going through the process herself and was so distressed that she felt she was not getting anywhere.
+When we spoke to her then we reassured her that she was doing all she could and should continue to persevere.
 Her call this week was to say thank you, if she hadn’t spoken to me to get full details of the process and what she could do she would have given up and whilst the arrangement was not perfect she was now seeing her granddaughter.